aspiers/smooth-scrolling/README.md

 cause some slight confusion at first, but hopefully it is justified by the benefit of automatically ensuring `smooth-scroll-margin` lines of context are visible around the point as often as possible.

+## Authors

+Originally written by Adam Spiers, it was made into a proper ELPA package by Jeremy Bondeson, and later converted into a minor mode by Ryan C. Thompson.

+Thanks also to Mark Hulme-Jones and consolers on #emacs for helping debug issues with line-wrapping in the original implementation.